AnkemVishnu/JAVA-applications/WS-Client/tracfone-jaxws-clients/src/main/java/readme.txt

-here the files will be generated
+In this folder location the files will be generated